 Am I eligible?

-Eligible applicants include direct or designated recipients of FTA grants, states; local governmental authorities, and Tribes.
+Eligible applicants included direct or designated recipients of FTA grants, states; local governmental authorities, and Tribes.

-Except for projects proposed by Tribes, proposals for projects in rural (non-urbanized) areas must be submitted as part of a consolidated state proposal.
-States and other eligible applicants also may submit consolidated proposals for projects in urbanized areas.
+Except for projects proposed by Tribes, proposals for projects in rural (non-urbanized) areas needed to be submitted as part of a consolidated state proposal.
+States and other eligible applicants could also submit consolidated proposals for projects in urbanized areas.

 How can I access the money?